App-vNext/Polly/README_V8.md

 // Create a instance of builder that exposes various extensions for adding resilience strategies var builder = new ResiliencePipelineBuilder();

-// Add retry using the default options:
+// Add retry using the default options builder.AddRetry(new RetryStrategyOptions());
-// - 3 retry attempts
-// - 1-second delay between retries
-// - Handles all exceptions except OperationCanceledException builder.AddRetry(new RetryStrategyOptions());

 // Add 10 second timeout